 Fig: SAP BusinessObjects BI Portfolio

-In the category Discovery and Analysis it is about providing your business users the tools which they need to leverage the information, analyze the data, finding outliers and trends, and use from simple to advanced data visualizations.
+The category Discovery and Analysis is about providing your business users the tools which they need to leverage the information, analyze the data, finding outliers and trends, and use simple to advanced data visualizations.

-The following are the products which are in the category Discovery and Analysis
+The following are the products that are in the category Discovery and Analysis

 - Visual Intelligence